Policies and Procedures

 The Code of Conduct for Supervisors of Research Students sits along, and supplements, the Code of Practice on Research Students and is intended to promote good practice in the supervision of research students.

 Supervisors should consult the Code of Conduct for up-to-date information about all policies and procedures relating to research students.
-Other relevant documents for supervisors are the Good Practice Guide on Supervising PhDs and other Research Programmes and PhD Supervisor essentials: 10 Key Areas
+Other relevant documents for supervisors are the Good Practice Guide on Supervising PhDs and other Research Programmes and Supporting PGR Wellbeing: A Guide For Supervisors and Directors of PGR Studies.

 Rules for the submission of theses for higher degrees